BU-ISCIII/scif_app_recipes/README.md

 This repository contains installation recipes for software usually used by BU-ISCIII.
 This recipes are meant to be used with Singularity/Docker recipe and [Scientific Filesystem](https://sci-f.github.io) (SCIF).

+## Singularity/Docker base SO image
+Each recipe has been build to work with only one base OS image.
+When choosing a base OS, keep in mind that newer OS versions may not be compatible with old kernels, and vice versa.
+For this reason, we recommend checking that the base OS image works on the systems you intent to use it on before starting developing repices for it.

+Here we list all the images we have recipes for, followed by the command to download them.
+If you want to upload recipes for a new base, please add it to the list:
+  - Centos 7: `singularity pull docker://centos:7
+`

 ## How to develop a new recipe.

 - **Mandatory fields** in scif recipe, the fields must contain as much information as possible: